Partial domain adaptation enables cross domain cell type annotation between scRNA-seq and snRNA-seq: Materials and Method

-In this section, we will introduce the concept of dynamic clustering in the target dataset\cite{ronen2022deepdpm}, without the prior knowledge of the number of clusters\cite{huang2025praga}.
-The concept framework is presented in Figure \ref{dynamic}.
+In this section, we will introduce the concept of dynamic clustering in the target dataset without the prior knowledge of the number of clusters, which was inspired by DeepDPM \cite {ronen2022deepdpm} for an unknown number of clusters for deep clustering, and PRAGA \cite {huang2025praga} for spatial multi-omics clustering.

-Given the target datasets $X_{t} \in R^{n \times m}$, the target representations $Z_{t} \in R^{n \times m^{'}}$ are obtained in Eq.(\ref{extract}).
+Given the target datasets $X_{t} \in R^{n \times m}$, the target representations $Z_{t} \in R^{n \times m^{'}}$ are obtained in Eq. (\ref{extract}).
 Where $n$ represents the number of samples. $m$,$m^{'}$ represent the original number of features and the number of features after passing the shared encoder.

-After obtaining the representation of the target dataset, we applied t-SNE\cite{hinton2002stochastic} to the target representation for dimensionality reduction to reduce computational cost.
-Then, we set the initial cluster $C$ for the Gaussian mixture model to assign the target representation into $C$ clusters; note that $C$ doesn't represent the true number of clusters in the target representation.
+After obtaining the representations of the target dataset, we set the initial cluster $C$ for the Gaussian mixture model to assign the target representations into $C$ clusters; note that $C$ doesn't represent the true number of clusters in the target representations or the true cell type labels in the source dataset, and would further be adjusted through a split and merge framework, which is performed through the Metropolis-Hastings framework \cite {hasting}.

-The mean and sample count of each cluster are denoted by $\mu_{c}$ and $N_{c}$, respectively, where the subscript $c$ refers to the cluster index.
-To enable dynamic adjustment of the total number of clusters, each cluster is further divided into two sub-clusters.
-The corresponding mean and sample count of the sub-clusters are represented as $\mu_{c,s}$ and $N_{c,s}$, where $s \in \{1,2\}$ denotes the sub-cluster index.
-A splitting criterion is then defined for each cluster to determine whether it should be further partitioned, as described in Eq.(\ref{s}).
+The sample count and the target representations of each cluster are denoted by $N_{c}$ and $ Z^ {t} _ {c}$, respectively, where the subscript $c = 1,2,\dots, C$ denotes the cluster index.
+To enable dynamic adjustment of the total number of clusters, each cluster is further divided into two sub-clusters using Gaussian mixture.
+The corresponding sample count of the sub-clusters is represented as $N_{c,s}$, where $s \in \{1,2\}$ denotes the sub-cluster index.
+A splitting criterion is then defined for each cluster to determine whether it should be further partitioned, where the split is accepted with probability $\min{ (1, H_{s})}$.
+The hasting ratio $H_{s}$ is defined in Eq. (\ref{s}).

-where $\Gamma(\cdot)$ denotes the Gamma function, and $L(\cdot, \nu, \kappa)$ corresponds to the marginal likelihood evaluated under a Normal–Inverse–Wishart (NIW) prior, parameterized by the hyperparameters $\nu$ and $\kappa$.
-When $S > 1$, the original cluster is substituted with one of its derived subclusters, and the remaining subcluster is incorporated as an additional, distinct cluster shown in Eq.(\ref{yes}).
+where $\Gamma (\cdot)$ denotes the Gamma function, and $L (\cdot;\nu,\kappa,m,\psi)$ corresponds to the marginal likelihood evaluated under a Normal–Inverse–Wishart (NIW) prior, parameterized by the hyperparameters $\nu$, $\kappa$, $m$, $\psi$.
+When $H_{s} > 1$, the original cluster is substituted with one of its derived subclusters, and the remaining subcluster is incorporated as an additional, distinct cluster shown in Eq. (\ref{yes}).

-Moreover, we introduce a decision for merging, as shown in Eq. (\ref{merge_decision}).
+After splitting the clusters, we introduce a decision for merging criterion based on the clusters after splitting, where the merging is accepted with probability $\min{ (1, H_{m})}$, as shown in Eq. (\ref{merge_decision}).